oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/functions.rst

 The difference between ``submit_and_wait`` and ``submit`` is that ``submit_and_wait`` blocks the calling thread until the work associated with the submission is complete.
-This behaviour is essentially a short-cut for calling ``wait`` on the object returned by a call to ``submit``.
+This behavior is essentially a short-cut for calling ``wait`` on the object returned by a call to ``submit``.

 Submit and Wait Using a Policy